edwnmrtnz/GeneralScanBarcodeScanner/README.md

 # GeneralScanBarcodeScanner
-A Simple helper for GeneralScan Barcode scanner Bluetooth feature.
+A Simple helper for GeneralScan Barcode scanner's Bluetooth feature.